wavefrontHQ/docs/pages/doc/wavefront_api.md

 ```
 Wavefront allows [user accounts](user-accounts.html) and [service accounts](service-accounts.html) to use the [Wavefront REST API](wavefront_api.html).

-{% include tip.html content="You generate user account tokens explicitly.
-For service accounts, you can generate tokens with specified permissions from the Service Accounts page. " %}
+{% include tip.html content="You generate API tokens for user accounts explicitly.
+For service accounts, a Wavefront administrator can generate tokens from the Service Accounts page." %}

 #### Generate an API Token for Your User Account